dannyurru/eco395m-final-picklespots/README.md

 <img src="images/applet_title.png" alt="Screenshot of the applet's title"><br>
 <p align="center">The fun font of the title and the inviting image of a pickleball court identifies the project and adds an inviting feel for its users.</p>
 <img src="images/city_dropdown.png" alt="Screenshot of the city dropdown menu of the applet"><br>
-To avoid issues where the user enters a city that is not available, the dropdown menu gives an alphabetized list of cities that are covered by the project.
+<p align="center">To avoid issues where the user enters a city that is not available, the dropdown menu gives an alphabetized list of cities that are covered by the project.</p>
 <img src="images/courts_dropdown.png" alt="Screenshot of the minimum courts dropdown menu of the applet"><br>
-The user can also conveniently select the minimum number of courts they are looking for, to accomodate those who are bringing a large group or organizing a small tournament.
+<p align="center">The user can also conveniently select the minimum number of courts they are looking for, to accomodate those who are bringing a large group or organizing a small tournament.</p>
 <img src="images/results_display.png" alt="Screenshot of the results when searching for pickleball courts in Austin"><br>
-The applet then loads a list of courts, along with a helpful image and information regarding the number of courts available at that location and what kind of nets and lines there are.
-The name of the court takes the user to its Google Maps entry for easy navigation.
+<p align="center">The applet then loads a list of courts, along with a helpful image and information regarding the number of courts available at that location and what kind of nets and lines there are.
+The name of the court takes the user to its Google Maps entry for easy navigation.</p>
 <h2 align="center">Reproducibility</h2>
 Someone attempting to reproduce this project would take the following steps:<br>
 1. Download the required packages from requirements.txt<br>